dbus2/zbus/README.md

 ## zvariant

 This crate provides API for encoding/decoding of data to/from D-Bus wire format.
 This crate is already in good shape and can and should be used by other projects.
-This wire format is simple and very efficient binary format and hence useful outside of D-Bus context as well.
+This binary wire format is simple and very efficient and hence useful outside of D-Bus context as well.

 ## zbus